FoxComm/highlander/README.md

 3. [Generate Google service account key](https://cloud.google.com/storage/docs/authentication#generating-a-private-key) and download it in JSON format to your machine.

-4. Run `.env.local` generator, required for Vagrant.
+4. Run config generator, required for Ansible.
 You'll be prompted for you corporate e-mail and SSH/JSON key locations.

     ```
-    $ make dotenv
+    $ make config
     ```

-5. Pre-configure Ansible by running:
+5. Install Ansible dependencies by running:

     ```
     $ make prepare